milena6/playwright/README.md

 ## Features

 - **Cross-Browser Testing:** Supports Chromium, Firefox, and WebKit browsers.
+- **Cross-Platform Testing:** The tests run on web and mobile - making sure the design is responsive.
 - **Parallel Test Execution:** Run tests concurrently to speed up the testing process.
 - **Detailed Reporting:** Generates comprehensive reports with screenshots and logs for easy debugging.
 - **Extensible Framework:** Easily add new test cases and extend functionalities as needed.